What to do when your boyfriend wants space?

-Remember back to a time where you felt all alone, like nobody cared.
-Remember back to an emotionally difficult time – maybe when you were a child and you felt abandoned.
+When your boyfriend says he wants space, try to remember back to an emotionally difficult time – maybe when you were a child and you felt abandoned.

+What is the one thing that would have basically set you free?
 What is the one thing somebody could have given you that would have been a godsend?

 It is validation for what you are feeling.
 It is somebody understanding you, and what you felt, with no strings attached.